ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/monday/logging-in.md

 1. Open a Terminal (usually under Applications/Utilities on a Mac)
 2. Cut and paste this into the terminal:

-        ssh [username]#@ganesh.genomecenter.ucdavis.edu
+        ssh [username]@ganesh.genomecenter.ucdavis.edu

-   where [username] is replaced with your cource username, ex. class12.
+   where [username] is replaced with your course username, ex. class12.
 Press Enter.

 3. Type in your password.
 No characters will display when you are typing.
 Press Enter.